-In previuos version of OS X when we want to install app that downloaded not from App Store we can simply go to Security setting > General tab and thick “Allow apps downloaded from: Anywhere“.
+In the previous version of Mac OS X, when you want to install an app that downloaded not from App Store, you can simply go to Security setting > General tab and tick “Allow apps downloaded from: Anywhere“

-It’s not a problem at all when we only install purchased apps from App Store, actually this is how apple protect their user, thats good! thats why we love Apple product 😜 they guarantee user safety.
-But in many case we also need other application to do some task.
+It’s not a problem at all when you only install purchased apps from App Store.
+Actually this is how apple protects its user and that’s why we love Apple products.
+They guarantee user safety.
+But in many cases, we also need ‘others’ application to do some task.

-In this post I will show you how to fix it, but before we fix the “problem” is better we know what causing it, right?
+So, in this post, I will show you how to enable it on macOS Sierra and High Sierra.
+But before we fix the “problem” it is better you know what causes it, right?

 What is Gatekeeper?

-As I’ve read at wikipedia, Gatekeeper is a security feature of the Mac operating system by Apple. which was introduced in Mac OS X Leopard and expanded in Mac OS X Snow Leopard.
-The feature originated in version 10.7.3 of Mac OS X Lion as the command-line utility spctl.
+The feature originated in version 10.7.3 of Mac OS X Lion as the command-line utility.
 A graphical user interface was added in OS X Mountain Lion and later also in version 10.7.5 of Lion.

-Okay! what we gonna do now, is to disable the gatekeeper so we can get back the “Anywhere” option in security setting.
+Okay! what we gonna do now is to disable the gatekeeper so you can get back the “Anywhere” option in the Security setting.

 You will be ask for password so type in your password and hit enter! logout from terminal and done! see picture below

-Now open System preferences go to Security & Privacy and now you should see your “Anywhere” option again just like in previous version of OS X.
+Now open System preferences and then go to Security & Privacy and now you should see your “Anywhere” option again.
+Just like in the previous version of macOS.

-Open app that you have installation issue before and run the app to test. it should work just the way it work in El Capitan, Yosemite, Mavericks etc.
+Open the app that has an installation issue before, and run the app to test em out.
+Now it should work just the way it works on El Capitan, Yosemite, Mavericks, etc.

-Just in case you want to enable back the gatekeeper just do the same thing but change the command from disable to enable like this👇🏻
+Just in case if you want to enable back the gatekeeper.
+To do that just do the same thing as how to disable Gatekeeper, but this time change the command from disable to enable like this??

 Just closing words

-Today I share this experience to you, Mac user or Hackintosher who recently upgrade to Sierra and face the same issue so..
-I hope this short post can help you!
-Cheers!
+So..
+I hope this short post can help you Mac user or Hackintosher who recently upgrade to macOS Sierra and deal with the same issue!